spring-haru/my_KE/readme.md

-# json files for Karabiner-Elements
+# .json files for Karabiner-Elements

 ## For Japanese and others
 * File used